 North Ayrshire Council is committed to providing high quality customer services.
-If something goes wrong or you are dissatisfied with our services, please tell us.
-We value complaints and use the information from them to help us improve our services.
+If something goes wrong, or you are dissatisfied with our services, please tell us.
+We use this information to help us improve.

 What can I complain about?